nextzen/nextzen.js/README.md

 **Done!**

-See the full tutorial: [Get started with mapzen.js](https://mapzen.com/documentation/mapzen-js/get-started/).
+See the full tutorial: [Get started with mapzen.js](https://mapzen.com/documentation/mapzen-js/get-started/)

 ## Documentation

 Read the full API documentation at https://mapzen.com/documentation/mapzen-js/.

-The source files for the documentation are in the [/docs](https://github.com/mapzen/mapzen.js/tree/master/docs) folder of this repository.
+The source files for the documentation are located in the [/docs](https://github.com/mapzen/mapzen.js/tree/master/docs) folder of this repository.

 ## Releases